 LinkedIn is a platform where you can network virtually, pulling together all your connections.
 By doing this, you are placing yourself in front of everyone who is connected to your network.
 Just a fraction of those who see you through trusted connections is larger than your submissions through a job board.

 Remember, LinkedIn is a tool that takes some time and returns proportionally to how well you use it.
 If you use it, use it to the max!
-Check out these articles (here and here) for tips on improving the impact of your profile and interactions.
+Check out these article (here) for tips on improving the impact of your profile and interactions.
 Also, here's a booklist on networking.